 01 Mar National Gallery of Australia

-From 2018 to 2020, The Balnaves Foundation is supporting the Balnaves Contemporary Series.
+Since 2018, The Balnaves Foundation is supporting The Balnaves Contemporary Series.
 The Series involves contemporary artists disrupting and transforming spaces throughout the Gallery, presenting daring, large-scale experiences and re-imagine the concept of an art gallery.

 The Balnaves Contemporary Series 1: Sarah Contos runs from 4 May to 24 September 2018, NGA Foyer.

 The Balnaves Contemporary Series 2: Jess Johnson and Simon Ward runs from 4 May to 26 August 2018, Contemporary Galleries.

 The Balnaves Contemporary Series 3: Patricia Piccinini: Skywhales: Every heart sings runs from April 2021 to July 2022

 Patricia Piccinini’s Skywhalepapa is a monumental sculpture in the form of a hot-air balloon.
 A new companion piece to Skywhale, together they form a skywhale family that will be launched near the Gallery and take flight over Canberra three times.
 The sculptures will also float across the skies of Australia as a National Gallery Touring Exhibition.

 Skywhales National Tour Program Announced, Broadway World, 31 March 2021.
 Read more here.